INTRA-CATEGORICAL ANALOGY

-Intra-categorical analogy draws on the relationship between individuals belonging to the same category.
-For a definition of the concept of category, the categorization process of individuals; the organization of categories in classifications and the corresponding forms of syllogistic reasoning, S. Categorization and Nomination.
+Intra-categorical analogy is based on the relationship between individuals belonging to the same category.
+See Categorisation and Nomination for a definition of the concept of category; the process of categorising individuals; the organisation of categories into classifications and the corresponding forms of syllogistic reasoning,

 1. From identity to intra-categorical analogy and circumstantial analogy